Mario Scelba: Prime Minister of Italy (1954–1955)

 Another scandal that hurled Scelba's government was the Montesi affair.
 Foreign Minister Attilio Piccioni, a co-founder of DC, as well as the national police chief, had to resign when Piccioni's jazz-pianist son was implicated in the scandal involving sex, narcotics and the death of party girl Wilma Montesi.

-In social policy, in August 1954 the government introduced an investment plan for the public construction of economic housing.
+In social policy, the government introduced in August 1954 an investment plan for the public construction of economic housing.

-At the end of 1954, Scelba approved a package of measures against Communist Party and trade unions that was largely modelled on United States psychological warfare plans first elaborated in 1951–52.
-However, it proved to be only an attempt to consolidate his precarious position at home by obtaining formal American backing.
+At the end of 1954, Scelba approved a package of measures against the PCI and trade unions that was largely modelled on United States psychological warfare plans first elaborated in 1951–52.
+This proved to be only an attempt to consolidate his precarious position at home by obtaining formal American backing.
 Its half-hearted implementation exacerbated Washington's resentment toward its Italian allies and barely affected PCI's organizational structure.
-The PCI used the episode to denounce the illiberal and authoritarian nature of the Christian Democratic government and to pose itself once more as the real defender of political freedoms and constitutional rights.
+The PCI used the episode to denounce the illiberal and authoritarian nature of the DC government and to pose itself once more as the real defender of political freedoms and constitutional rights.

-In April 1955, Giovanni Gronchi was elected new President of the Republic.
+In April 1955, Giovanni Gronchi was elected new president of the Italian Republic.
 Scelba presented to the newly elected head of state the formal resignation of his government: it was an act of courtesy towards the new president, who, in the absence of a majority crisis, should reject them, but Gronchi did not do it.
-This generated a real political crisis, during which Fanfani, as secretary of the DC, kept Scelba out the formation of the new cabinet, even if he was formally the designated Prime Minister.
-In July 1955 Scelba renounced the office, and on 6 July, Antonio Segni sworn in as new Prime Minister.
-Scelba, whose fall was caused by political maneuvering of his party's rivals, always stated that he had been overthrown not by a parliamentary vote but by party coup.
+This generated a real political crisis, during which Fanfani, as secretary of the DC, kept Scelba out of the formation of the new cabinet, even if he was formally the designated prime minister.
+In July 1955 Scelba renounced the office, and on 6 July, Antonio Segni sworn in as new prime minister.
+Scelba, whose fall was caused by the political manoeuvring of his party's rivals, always stated that he had been overthrown not by a parliamentary vote but by a party coup.